sagarmandakki/shift-mbti-app/README.md

 To run the application, all you need to do is
 1. docker run -p 3306:3306 --name shift-mysql-8 -d  isagarmandakki/shift-mysql:1.1
+ (Wait for a few seconds until the mysql db starts fully. ~15 seconds)
 2. docker run -p 3000:3000 -p 3001:3001 -d isagarmandakki/shift-mbti